Dog-Friendly Willamette Valley Wineries: 2026 Guide

 Spring (April-May): Vineyards are in bloom and crowds are thin.
 Cooler temperatures are ideal for dogs.
 Many wineries release their latest vintages during spring, making it an exciting time to visit.

 Summer (June-August): Peak season with warm days and long evenings.
 Outdoor tasting is at its best, but crowded.
-Book all reservations well in advance and always bring water and a cooling mat for your dog.
+Book all reservations well in advance and always bring water and a Green Pet Shop Cooling Mat for your dog.
 Avoid outdoor activities during peak heat (above 85°F).
+Our summer heat safety for traveling pets guide has a full protocol for keeping dogs safe in warm weather.

 Harvest (September-October): The most atmospheric time to visit.
 Vineyard activity is at its peak, the light is golden, and the energy is electric.
 Dogs love the cooler fall temperatures.
 This is the best season overall for pet-friendly wine travel.